dotnize/chessu/README.md

 # chessu

 > ❗ This is an old version of the project.
-For the latest version, see the [main](https://github.com/nizewn/chessu/tree/main) branch.
+For the latest, see the [main](https://github.com/nizefoo/chessu/tree/main) branch.

 Online 2-player chess.
 Live demo at [ches.su](https://ches.su)